 For a good overall picture of the parafoil kite scene back in 2007, see the big information table below.
 Prices change, and a new kite comes onto the market from time to time, so this info is obviously out of date now.

 However, have you seen anything like this table anywhere else on the Web?
 I don't think so!
-Out of date or not, it tells you a thing or 2 about foil kites.
+Out of date or not, it tells you a thing or two about foil kites.

-The cheapies are at the top of the table, and are not necessarily of much use to you as a traction kite!
-Ok for a bit of a slip'n'giggle out on the frozen lake with someone's old pair of skis or toboggan, maybe.
+The cheapies are at the top of the table and are not necessarily of much use to you as a traction kite!
+Maybe they're OK for a bit of a slip'n'giggle out on a frozen lake with someone's old pair of skis or a toboggan.

-Serious about going cross-country under parafoil kite power?
-Look towards the bottom end of the list...
+Are you serious about going cross-country under parafoil-kite power?
+Look toward the bottom end of the list:

 Manufacturer